ewpratten/ewpratten.com/content/blog/2022-01-19-monocular-blender.md

 description: My 3D pipeline is backed by neural networks
 date: 2022-01-19
 tags:
 - random
 - 3d-pipeline
 - python
 draft: false
 extra:
-  excerpt: This post covers the process I went through to write a Neural-Network-assisted Blender plugin for converting monocular images into 3D textured meshes.
+  excerpt: This post covers the process I went through to write a Neural-Network-assisted
+    Blender plugin for converting monocular images into 3D textured meshes.
+aliases:
+- /blog/monocular-blender
 ---

 A while back, I encountered an interesting trend going on over on TikTok.
 People were turning their photos into videos with 3D camera movements.